Lyskamm: Climbing history

 The ridge as a whole (as well as the western summit) was first traversed three years later by Leslie Stephen, Edward N. Buxton, Jakob Anderegg and Franz Biener.

 The first attempt to climb the imposing north-east face was made in 1880 by the brothers Kalbermatten.
 They were carried down to the glacier by an avalanche but they survived the accident.
-On 9 August 1890, L. Norman-Neruda with guides Christian Klucker and J. Reinstadler were the first to reach the summit (Lyskamm East) by the north face, by what is now known as the "Norman-Neruda route".
+On 9 August 1890, Ludwig Norman-Neruda with guides Christian Klucker and J. Reinstadler were the first to reach the summit (Lyskamm East) by the north face, by what is now known as the "Norman-Neruda route".
 The first winter ascent of this route was made on 11 March 1956 by C. Fosson and O. Frachey.

 In 1907, Geoffrey Winthrop Young and his guide traversed the whole ridge two times.
 Young wanted to traverse the ridge from the Nordend to the Breithorn.
 They started from Riffelalp at midnight and finished the traverse of the Monte Rosa massif at midday.
 But after the traverse of the Lyskamm and Castor the guide was too tired.
 Young, who was very disappointed, convinced him to go back by the Lisjoch before descending to Zermatt, implying a second traverse on the Lyskamm.
 Young even wanted to continue back to the Nordend but his guide refused to prolong the journey.